 What can we do right now to support the Black community—and all the most vulnerable communities including Latinx and Indigenous folks?
 What can we do to support Asian American Pacific Islander communities experiencing racism and discrimination at alarming rates, and whose people are falsely accused as being responsible for this pandemic?

 - We can elevate our understanding of structural racism and its effects on marginalized communities.
 By educating ourselves, we can make more informed decisions as active citizens and community members.

 - We can set a good example by sharing information from trusted news sources and obeying physical distancing mandates.

 - We can prioritize self-care by encouraging healthy habits to help us deal with stress.

 - We can support the folks who are working right now—front line healthcare workers, grocery store clerks, food delivery persons.
 If you are able, offer gift cards or tip a little extra.

 - When it is safe, we can volunteer to educate our communities about these issues and how to be effective advocates for change.

 - We can love on each other.
 We need connection and community now more than ever.

-We will be talking about these issues on our next Community Conversation on May 13 with Super Bowl champ Michael Bennett.
-You can sign up for that free event here.
-I would love to hear your ideas and the ways you are supporting vulnerable communities in the midst of the pandemic.
+If you’d like to engage more deeply with these issues, we invite you to watch the video from our May 2020 Community Conversation with Super Bowl champ Michael Bennett.
+I would also love to hear your ideas and the ways you are supporting vulnerable communities in the midst of the pandemic.
 You can always tweet me @TonyPorterACTM.